zhifengyang-ou/Prediction_microbiome/README.md

 ## Update 12/23/23
 Now, you can customize the settings of hyperparameters for different models by adjusting the configuration file.
 While not all model hyperparameters are configurable through this file, I have included some crucial ones based on my knowledge.
 To explore the range and data type of hyperparameters, please refer to the additional /src/config_illustration.ini file.
 I separated the illustration from the original .ini file to address certain encoding issues in the introduction.
-For a more comprehensive overview of model settings and a wider range of possible hyperparameters to tweak, please see the reference link provided in the /src/config_illustration.ini file.
+For a more comprehensive overview of model settings and a wider range of possible hyperparameters to tweak, please see the reference link provided in the /src/config_illustration.ini file. ps. the n_layer in DNN, RNN and LSTM is not a specific hyperparameters for the model functions, but controls the number of hidden layers in the neural network.

 ## Update 12/11/23
 Now the model only use previous asv or previous asv+ previous env as predictor to predict next 1 time point of asv abundance in model fitting.